Dr. Timothy Hall, Dean

-College of Science and Agriculture Academic Computing and Learning Center
+Academic Computing and Learning Center

-The mission of the Academic Computing and Learning Center (ACLC) is to facilitate and support the instructional and technical needs of the departments, students, faculty, and staff of the College of Science and Agriculture.
+The mission of the Academic Computing and Learning Center (ACLC) is to facilitate and support the instructional and technical needs of the departments, students, faculty, and staff of the College of Science, Engineering, and Mathematics.
 The ACLC provides necessary computer hardware and software for the courses in the academic computing center, the MATH 113 lab, and the two studios for the Department of Mathematical Sciences.
 The ACLC also provides a tutoring center for students in mathematics, chemistry, physics, and other courses upon request.
 Furthermore, the ACLC maintains a testing center that assists instructors with make-up quizzes, tests, and exams.

 Minimum Requirements of Many Medical/Dental Schools

 Students who plan to attend medical or dental school may pursue any degree offered by the University.
 Admission to medical or dental school is on a competitive basis and each professional school has control of its own admission procedures and policies.
 The specific course requirements for admission differ among professional schools; however, the general requirements are given below.

 ||8 semester hours in introductory biology with laboratory.
 The following courses are recommended: cell biology, comparative vertebrate anatomy, genetics, histology, microbiology, molecular biology, and physiology.